Fix & Flip

 Step 2: Choose the right South Florida market

-Not every South Florida submarket is equally hospitable to flipping.
-The best flip markets have: abundant distressed inventory, strong buyer demand at the renovated price point, and clear comparable sales to support your ARV.
+Not every South Florida submarket works equally well for flipping.
+The best flip markets have abundant distressed inventory, strong buyer demand at the renovated price point, and clear comparable sales to support your ARV.
 In 2026, the strongest South Florida flip markets include:

-- St. Lucie County: Port St. Lucie — more affordable entry, growing market, excellent for newer flippers with limited capital
+- St. Lucie County: Port St. Lucie.
+More affordable entry point, growing market, good fit for newer flippers with limited capital.

 Avoid overheated luxury markets for your first flip.
 A mistake on a $500,000 acquisition is far more damaging than a mistake on a $200,000 acquisition.